neilslater/pool_of_entropy/DIEHARDER_TEST.md

 for hidden bias, short cycles and patterns that may occur as faults in "weak" PRNGs.
 No test of randomness can be 100% certain though.

+All modern cryptographic PRNGs should be expected to pass Dieharder.
+Although passing the test does not imply a secure random number generator, failing it consistently implies an insceure one, that could be predicted.
+Ruby's built-in rand(), an implementation of the Mersenne Twister algorithm, should also pass.

+Note that there are over 100 tests, and a test that scores a p-value below 0.01 would be marked "WEAK".
+For a perfect PRNG it is reasonable to expect maybe one to five "WEAK" results in a single run.
+It was just chance - there is roughly a 32% chance that a perfect PRNG gets all Dieharder tests to cleanly pass.
+The usual way to deal with WEAK results is to repeat the offending tests and show that other p-values are just as likely.

+Generally, when a PRNG fails a Dieharder test systematically, you see a very strong signal, p-value below 0.00001 for several related tests.

-The test PASS received implies PoolOfEntropy is free from a variety of detectable faults that would prevent it being used as a source of statistically random numbers.
-Not all PRNGs pass these tests - for instance, C's standard library rand() fails most of them.
+The test report below implies PoolOfEntropy is free from a variety of detectable faults that would prevent it being used as a source of statistically random numbers.
+As it happens, there were no "WEAK" results this time.
-All modern cryptographic PRNGs should be expected to pass, as should Ruby's built-in rand() - an implementation of the Mersenne Twister algorithm.

-## Date run: 9 May 2014
+## Date run: 9-12 May 2014

 Completing all the tests took roughly 3 days.